 Following the analysis of multiple risk scenarios, RJN Group can generate a decision tree in the software that maps out prescriptive actions to repair, replace, or re-inspect assets in their system.

-“The decision tree ultimately sends assets to either a rehabilitation recommendation or a re-inspection cycle,” Rogers explained.
+“The decision tree ultimately sends assets to either a rehabilitation recommendation or a re-inspection cycle,” Salazar explained.

 Afterward, she can import survey data to make any necessary updates to the inspection databases in the software, update the GIS data to reflect survey material, diameter, depth, and more.
 She can determine I/I rates – outside of the software – and bring in the GIS data.

-Rogers then compiles all data and creates customizable reports to deliver the recommendations to RJN Group’s clients.
+Salazar then compiles all data and creates customizable reports to deliver the recommendations to RJN Group’s asset management clients.

 In summary, she said: ”QC’ing survey data from our field crews and subcontractors is much easier and quicker than before.
 [The software} also catches errors, that were more difficult to catch with previous QC methods.
 It has allowed us to handle a significantly larger amount of CCTV data in a smaller timeframe.
 It has allowed the COF, LOF, and risk analysis to be taken a step further."